RideXpress/docs/architecture/anypoint-platform-architecture/3-security-architecture.md

 TODO: ^

 ### 3.1 User Identity Management
 For the MVP phase, we will utilize the Anypoint Platform's built-in Identity Provider for User Identity Management.
-Access control will be managed directly within the Anypoint Platform.
+Access control will be managed directly within the Anypoint Platform for the Anypoint Platform users.

+For the users of the RideXPress platform, Okta will be the Identity Provider.
+Users will be created in that platform and will use a native token for the Mobile App [here](https://developer.okta.com/docs/guides/configure-native-sso/main/) and an on behalf token [here](https://developer.okta.com/docs/guides/set-up-token-exchange/main/) to talk with the APIs.

 #### 3.1.1.
 Anypoint User Access Management - Authentication
 The Anypoint platform will use the integrated identity solution to for all users accessing the Anypoint platform.